-IXcellerate, a Russian data centre provider, recently completed the third phase of its Moscow One campus, making it the biggest data hall in the country with the capability to house up to 1835 racks.
+IXcellerate, a Russian data center provider, recently completed the third phase of its Moscow One campus, making it the biggest data hall in the country with the capability to house up to 1835 racks.

-According to Vertiv, cooling typically accounts for around 40 percent of energy consumption within data centres – a statistic the partnership that has been ongoing since 2013 is based on as Vertiv claims its combination of cooling technologies allows up to a 50 percent reduction in energy consumption when compared to a conventional air-cooled unit, and partial power usage effectiveness (pPUE) levels as low as 1.05.
+According to Vertiv, cooling typically accounts for around 40 percent of energy consumption within data centers – a statistic the partnership that has been ongoing since 2013 is based on as Vertiv claims its combination of cooling technologies allows up to a 50 percent reduction in energy consumption when compared to a conventional air-cooled unit, and partial power usage effectiveness (pPUE) levels as low as 1.05.

-“Our clients trust us to deliver excellent data centre service in Russia with outstanding customer support.
+“Our clients trust us to deliver excellent data center service in Russia with outstanding customer support.
 Not only do we adhere to a high level of 99.999% availability, we’re also subject to strict SLAs and enable our customers to comply fully with local legislation around IT outsourcing and personal data storage,” says IXcellerate CEO Guy Willner.

 “As a result, choosing the right partner for any part of our business is critical to maintaining our reputation and leading market position.”